veillette/physics-book/contents/ch24TheElectromagneticSpectrum.md

 ### Detecting Electromagnetic Waves from Space

-A final note on star gazing.
 The entire electromagnetic spectrum is used by researchers for investigating stars, space, and time.
+Arthur B. C. Walker was a pioneer in X-ray and ultraviolet observations, and designed specialized telescopes and instruments to observe the Sun’s atmosphere and corona.
+His developments significantly advanced our understanding of stars, and some of his developments are currently in use in space telescopes as well as in microchip manufacturing.
 As noted earlier, Penzias and Wilson detected microwaves to identify the background radiation originating from the Big Bang.
 Radio telescopes such as the Arecibo Radio Telescope in Puerto Rico and Parkes Observatory in Australia were designed to detect radio waves.

 Infrared telescopes need to have their detectors cooled by liquid nitrogen to be able to gather useful signals.
 Since infrared radiation is predominantly from